Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.

-Valuing The Coca-Cola Company stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of The Coca-Cola Company's overall performance.
+Valuing Coca-Cola stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Coca-Cola's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-The Coca-Cola Company's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 28x.
-In other words, The Coca-Cola Company shares trade at around 28x recent earnings.
+Coca-Cola's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 28x.
+In other words, Coca-Cola shares trade at around 28x recent earnings.

 That's comparable to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).

 However, Coca-Cola's P/E ratio is best considered in relation to those of others within the beverages-non-alcoholic industry or those of similar companies.

 - Monster Beverage (MNST.US): 47.29